 So you finally gave in to the permanent makeup trend and got yourself microshading for your eyebrows.
 However, once you get home, you notice that it looks a little bit too dark for your liking.

 It’s too late now and it’s done.
-You might wonder “Will microshading fade?”
+You might wonder “Does microshading fade?”
 Well, yes it will fade.
 So you don’t have to worry if it looks too dark right after the procedure.

 Microshading will also eventually fade.
 And when that happens, you may want touch-ups so that you can maintain the beautiful appearance of your microshaded eyebrows.